atuinsh/atuin/README.md

 <em>exit code, duration, time and command shown</em>
 </p>

-Atuin replaces your existing shell history with a SQLite database, and records additional context for your commands.
+Atuin replaces your existing shell history with a Postgresql database, and records additional context for your commands.
 Additionally, it provides optional and _fully encrypted_ synchronisation of your history between machines, via an Atuin server.